Posts

 Image

-Sometimes, stepping into a quiet, unfamiliar space is enough to find your way back to yourself. πŸŽ₯ Film Overview Title: The Holiday Director: Nancy Meyers Release: December 8, 2006 (USA) Runtime: 135 minutes (2 hours 15 minutes) Genre: Romantic Comedy, Drama Screenplay: Nancy Meyers Studio: Columbia Pictures, Universal Pictures Music: Hans Zimmer Box Office: $205.8 million worldwide ($85 million budget) Rating: 6.9/10 (IMDb), 51% (Rotten Tomatoes), 80% Audience Score Cast: Cameron Diaz (Amanda Woods), Kate Winslet (Iris Simpkins), Jude Law (Graham Simpkins), Jack Black (Miles Dumont), Eli Wallach (Arthur Abbott), Rufus Sewell (Jasper Bloom), Edward Burns (Ethan) πŸ“– Plot Summary Amanda Woods runs a successful movie trailer company in Los Angeles.
+Header illustration for the film review essay of The Holiday (2006).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title: The Holiday Director: Nancy Meyers Release: December 8, 2006 (USA) Runtime: 135 minutes (2 hours 15 minutes) Genre: Romantic Comedy, Drama Screenplay: Nancy Meyers Studio: Columbia Pictures, Universal Pictures Music: Hans Zimmer Box Office: $205.8 million worldwide ($85 million budget) Rating: 6.9/10 (IMDb), 51% (Rotten Tomatoes), 80% Audience Score Cast: Cameron Diaz (Amanda Woods), Kate Winslet (Iris Simpkins), Jude Law (Graham Simpkins), Jack Black (Miles Dumont), Eli Wallach (Arthur Abbott), Rufus Sewell (Jasper Bloom), Edward Burns (Ethan) πŸ“– Plot Summary Amanda Woods runs a successful movie trailer company in Los Angeles.
 Her life looks perfect from the outside—glamorous career, beautiful home, controlled routine.
-But when her boyfriend cheats on her just before Christmas, she realizes she's been living numb, incapable of crying ev...
+But when her boyfriend cheats on her just before Christmas, she realizes she's been livin...

 Serendipity (2001) Review – Between Fate and Choice